thundergolfer/thundergolfer.github.io/collections/_posts/2021-12-22-this-years-reading-2021.md

 I've never read more books in a single year, and it feels good.
 I've continued to use reading to detach my iPhone from my brain-stem, often carrying a book around and reading in short periods instead of fiddling with my phone.
-I didn't play video games _at all_ this year, replacing it with reading – keen to play a little next year though, if the games are good.
+I didn't play video games at all this year, replacing it with reading – keen to play a little next year though, if the new PS5 games are good.

-After three years of solid reading, I feel like I've made significant progress breaking out of ['the shallows'](https://en.wikipedia.org/wiki/The_Shallows_(book)).
+After three years of consistent reading, I feel like I've made significant progress breaking out of ['the shallows'](https://en.wikipedia.org/wiki/The_Shallows_(book)).

 To cap off the year of reading.
-Here's some simple stats/facts on my year's reading.
+Here's some simple stats/facts:

 * Worst book: _100 Plus_
 * 11,300+ pages, apparently
-* 11/36 from women authors
+* 11/36 from women authors (gf rightly nags me about this)
 * 16/36 second hand books

 I read a lot of famous and well regarded books this year, and they were so good I couldn't pick a favourite.